MubarakNative/Diary-notes-app/README.md

 ### Contribution 🤝

-If you like to contribute this project you can do it As i already mention this project primarly focus on Architecture use `MVVM` and `SOLID `Principle's.
+If you like to contribute this project you can do it As i already mention this project primarily focus on Architecture use `MVVM` and `SOLID `Principle's.
-All features and improvement should be commited on `features` or `improvement` branch not directly on `main`.
+All features and improvement should be committed on `features` or `improvement` branch not directly on `main`.